 Design your own doormat with these simple steps.
 Personalised door mats are fun and pretty.
-This step by step tutorial will show you how easy and inexpensive it is to make personalized floor mats.
+This step by step tutorial will show you how easy and inexpensive it is to make personalized custom floor mats.

 I discovered during the holidays just how easy it is to design your own doormat.